EnumeratedDev/bpm/README.md

 bpm cleanup
 ```

-If using repositories, all packages can be updated using this simple command
+If using databases, all packages can be updated using this simple command
 ```sh
 bpm update
 ```